Meet The Team of

 MEDIA MANAGER

 Maz Hawj (She/They, b.
-2003) is a Hmong American interdisciplinary artist, teacher, and writer based in the Twin Cities of Minnesota.
-Her visual work consists of paper-based installations, documentary video, and mixed media book arts.
-By using archive documents, photographs, and mark-making materials like crayons, charcoal, and ink, Maz explores themes of memory, emotion, and identity to create visual conversations about the Asian American diaspora through the assimilated lens.
-She is interested in the complexities of non-linear storytelling in order to make sense of the ever-changing present and to combat systemic erasure of the past.
-Since growing up in predominantly white neighborhoods, Maz emphasizes the importance of cultural and identity representation in institutional, educational, and community spaces.
+2003) is a Hmong American interdisciplinary artist, educator, and writer based in the Twin Cities of Minnesota.
+Her visual work consists of installations, video, and book arts.
+Hawj explores themes of memory, emotion, and identity to create visual conversations about the Asian American diaspora through the assimilated lens.
+She emphasizes the importance of cultural and identity representation in institutional, educational, and community spaces.
 Her work as an arts educator means creating a platform for minority experiences, and uplifting youth through community organizing and creative art teachings.